 A monthly budget is one of the most foundational elements of your financial picture.
 It helps you keep your spending in check while ensuring your financial goals are always front and center.

 But creating a monthly budget for the first time can be overwhelming — so much so that you might be putting it off.
-Luckily, a monthly budget calculator can help do some of the heavy lifting so you can focus on your financial goals.
+Luckily, a budget calculator can help do some of the heavy lifting so you can focus on your financial goals.

 Step 1: Calculate Your Monthly Income